Andre Agassi: 1998–2000: Return to glory and Career Super Slam

 Agassi followed his 1999 French Open victory by reaching the Wimbledon final, where he lost to Sampras in straight sets.
-He rebounded from his Wimbledon defeat by winning the US Open, beating Todd Martin in five sets (rallying from a two sets to one deficit) in the final.
-Overall during the year Agassi won 5 titles including two majors and the ATP Masters Series in Paris, where he beat Marat Safin.
+He won the US Open, beating Todd Martin in five sets in the final.
+Overall during the year Agassi won five titles including two majors and the ATP Masters Series in Paris, where he beat Marat Safin.
 Agassi ended 1999 as the No. 1, ending Sampras's record of six consecutive year-ending top rankings (1993–98).
 This was the only time Agassi ended the year at No. 1.
-Agassi was runner-up to Sampras at the year-end Tennis Masters Cup losing 1–6, 5–7, 4–6 despite beating Sampras in the round-robin 6–2, 6–2.
+Agassi was runner-up to Sampras at the year-end Tennis Masters Cup losing in straight sets despite beating Sampras in the round-robin.

-He began the next year 2000 by capturing his second Australian Open title, beating Sampras in a five-set semi-final and Yevgeny Kafelnikov in a four-set final.
+In the semi finals of the 2000 Australian Open against Sampras, Agassi trailed 2 sets to 1 and a mini-break in the fourth set tie break at 4-3, but won the tie break and then took the fifth set 6-1 (Sampras served 37 aces against him).
+He then beat Yevgeny Kafelnikov in a four-set final to take his second Australian Open title.
 He was the first male player to have reached four consecutive Grand Slam finals since Rod Laver achieved the Grand Slam in 1969.
-At the time, Agassi was also only the fourth player since Laver to be the reigning champion of three of four Grand Slam events, missing only the Wimbledon title..
-2000 also saw Agassi reach the semi-finals at Wimbledon, where he lost in five sets to Rafter in a match considered by many to be one of the best ever at Wimbledon.
-At the inaugural Tennis Masters Cup in Lisbon, Agassi reached the final after defeating Marat Safin in the semi-finals to end the Russian's hopes to become the youngest No. 1 in the history of tennis.
+Agassi reached the semi-finals at Wimbledon, where he lost in five sets to Rafter in a match considered by many to be one of the best ever at Wimbledon.
+At the Tennis Masters Cup in Lisbon, Agassi reached the final after defeating world No. 1 Marat Safin in the semi-finals to end the Russian's hopes of becoming the youngest year-end No. 1 in the history of tennis.
 Agassi then lost to Gustavo Kuerten in the final, allowing Kuerten to be crowned year-end No. 1.
+Agassi finished the year ranked 6.